catta-in/jenkins-sonarcube-project/README.md

 # jenkins-sonarqube-project

- The project's goal was to set up Jenkins with SonarCube.
+ The project's goal was to set up Jenkins with SonarQube.
 An open source repository demo-playwright-workshop was used in this project.

  ## Result